-GENERAL OUTCOMES: Upon completion of this pillar, the students will
+GENERAL OUTCOMES: Upon completion of this theme, the students will

 - 1. Identify the mission of Bethel University and Christian liberal arts education. - 2.
 Reflect on and critically evaluate a wide range of creative arts from a Christian worldview. - 3.
 Show imagination and originality in formulating hypotheses, ideas, models, and/or works of art. - 4.
-Analyze the relationship between body, fitness, and wellness, and plan for life-long fitness.
+Analyze the relationship between body, fitness, and whole-being wellness.